-It is widely assumed that plant response to rising CO2 will see a continuing stomatally induced reduction in evapotranspiration.
+It is widely assumed that plant response to rising CO2 will see a continuing stomatally induced reduction in evapotranspiration (Field et al. 1995; Gedney et al. 2005; Betts et al. 2007).
 However, there is an emerging body of evidence which suggests that trees can reach a plateau in gs induced rises in water use efficiency, as an acclimation point in plant response is reached.
 Waterhouse et al. (2004) find examples of plateaus in rising iWUE (derived from tree-ring δ 13C) across northern Europe.
 Kürschner et al. (1997); and Royer (2001) suggest a response limit in stomatal adjustment to rising CO2 from studies of stomatal frequency changes.
 Gagen et al. (2011) also present evidence for a plateau in tree-ring δ13C derived iWUE in northern European Pinus sylvestris, generally noting a levelling off in iWUE detected via a shift in the observed decrease in tree-ring δ13C in recent decades.
 The ability of the various stomatal models used in LSMs to reproduce such features would provide a useful independent test of their efficacy.
 It is important that tree-ring and LSM derived changes in δ13C fractioning are reconciled if LSMs are to be used with confidence for simulating future physiological forcing under elevated CO2.
-Here we test the Soil-Plant-Atmosphere, Cox and Ball-Berry stomatal models via their ability to simulate δ13Cleaf time series with the central tendency and variance characteristics of six measured δ13Cstem time series from tree-ring cellulose.
+Here we test the Soil-Plant-Atmosphere (Williams, 1996), Cox (Cox et al. 1998) and Ball-Berry (Ball et al. 1987) stomatal models via their ability to simulate δ13Cleaf time series with the central tendency and variance characteristics of six measured δ13Cstem time series from tree-ring cellulose.

 A large number of stomatal models exist (for a review see Damour et al. 2010) with a varying range of complexity.
 The most commonly used models (e.g. Ball et al 1987; Wang and Leuning, 1998) are based on the gs-Anet relationship.
 These models include few model parameters and their simplicity makes them suitable for use in LSMs.
 Several studies use these physically-based models to examine modelled δ13C fractioning in trees or in respired carbon (Baldocchi and Bowling 2003; Suits et al. 2005; Aranibar et al. 2006; Chen et al. 2006; Cai et al. 2008; Hidy et al. 2009; Ogee et al 2009).
 However, to the best of our knowledge none have tried to validate long term changes in simulated δ13Cstem against measured time series from tree-ring cellulose.
-Here we present a unique study where we use the connection between the δ13C of trees (as measured in tree-ring cellulose) and leaf stomatal conductance to simulate fractionation of carbon isotopes in leaves (δ13Cleaf) to compare with measurements of δ13C discrimination in pine or oak tree-ring cellulose (δ13Cstem) at six Northern European sites.
+Here we present a unique study where we use the known link between the δ13C of trees (as measured in tree-ring cellulose) and leaf stomatal conductance (Farquhar et al. 1982) to simulate fractionation of carbon isotopes in leaves (δ13Cleaf) to compare with measurements of δ13C discrimination in pine or oak tree-ring cellulose (δ13Cstem) at six Northern European sites.
 The measured stable carbon isotope series are part of a developing dendroclimatic archive produced over the last ten years.

 Our aim is to examine the performance of different stomatal models in terms of how well they represent the variability in observed δ13Cstem.
 Three different models are tested: the Cox model (Cox et al. 1998), the Ball-Berry model (BB, Ball et al. 1987) and the Soil-Plant-Atmosphere (SPA) model (Williams et al. 1996).
 The BB and SPA models have previously been found to give similar results relating to evapotranspiration (Alton et al. 2009).
 The stomatal models were incorporated into the UK Meteorological Office ‘Joint UK Land Environment Simulator’ (JULES) and the model run for 53 years to overlap with the period for which measurements of δ13Cstem are available.